jparise/vim-graphql/README.md

 The list of recognized tag names is defined by the `g:graphql_javascript_tags` variable, which defaults to `["gql", "graphql", "Relay.QL"]`.

-You can also add a `# gql` comment at the start of a template string to indicate that its contents should be considered GraphQL syntax.
+You can also add a `# gql` or `# graphql` comment at the start of a template string to indicate that its contents should be considered GraphQL syntax.

 ```javascript
 const query = `# gql